City3D: Large-Scale Building Reconstruction from Airborne LiDAR Point Clouds: Methodology

-Specifically, after obtaining the point cloud of a building, we project the points onto the ground plane, from which we create a heigh map.
+Specifically, after obtaining the point cloud of a building, we project the points onto the ground plane, from which we create a heigh{t} map.
 To cope with the non-uniform distribution of the points (e.g., some regions have holes while others may have repeating points), we construct a Triangulated Irregular Network (TIN) model using 2D Delaunay triangulation.
 The TIN model is a continuous surface and naturally completes the missing regions.
-Then, a heightmap is generated by rasterizing the TIN model with a specified resolution $r$.
-The issue of small holes in the heightmaps (due to uneven distribution of roof points) is further alleviated by image morphological operators while preserving the shape and size of the building~\citep{huang2013generative}.
-After that, a set of contours are extracted from the heightmap using the Canny detector~\citep{canny1986computational}, which serves as the initial estimation of the vertical planes.
-We propose an optimal-transport method to extract polylines from the initial set of contours.
+Then, a height map is generated by rasterizing the TIN model with a specified resolution $r$.
+The issue of small holes in the height maps (due to uneven distribution of roof points) is further alleviated by image morphological operators while preserving the shape and size of the building~\citep{huang2013generative}.
+After that, a set of contours are extracted from the height map using the Canny detector~\citep{canny1986computational}, which serves as the initial estimation of the vertical planes.
+We propose an optimal-transport method to extract polylines from the initial set \mbox{of contours}.

-\textbf{Optimal-transport method for polyline extraction}.
+\textbf{{Optimal-transport method for polyline extraction}}.
 The initial set of contours are discrete pixels, denoted as $S$, from which we would like to extract simplified polylines that best describe the 2D geometry of $S$.
 Our optimal-transport method for extracting polylines from $S$ works as follows.
 First, a 2D Delaunay triangulation $T_0$ is constructed from the discrete points in $S$.
 Then, the initial triangulation $T_0$ is simplified through iterative edge collapse and vertex removal operations.
-In each iteration, the most suitable vertex to be removed is determined in a way such that the following conditions are met: \begin{itemize} \item the maximum Hausdorff distance from the simplified mesh $T_0$ to $S$ is less than a distance threshold $\epsilon_d$. \item the increase of the total transport cost~\citep{de2011optimal} between $S$ and $T_0$ is kept at a minimum. \end{itemize} In each iteration, a vertex satisfying the above conditions is removed from $T_0$ by edge collapse, and the overall transportation cost is updated.
+In each iteration, the most suitable vertex to be removed is determined in a way such that the following conditions are met: \begin{itemize} \item The maximum Hausdorff distance from the simplified mesh $T_0$ to $S$ is less than a distance threshold $\epsilon_d$. \item The increase of the total transport cost~\citep{de2011optimal} between $S$ and $T_0$ is kept at a minimum. \end{itemize}

+In each iteration, a vertex satisfying the above conditions is removed from $T_0$ by edge collapse, and the overall transportation cost is updated.